-One Day in Oslo Itinerary – Top things to do in Oslo, Norway
+One Day in Oslo Itinerary – How to Spend a Perfect Day in Oslo, Norway

 Oslo is one of Europe’s fastest-growing cities – its population is approaching 700,000 and new neighborhoods with eye-catching architecture are popping up all the time.
 The largest city in Norway is quickly transforming into a cosmopolitan hub with an abundance of world-class museums, restaurants, and art but still maintains the relaxed atmosphere of a much smaller town.
 It is therefore a city that definitely should have a place on any traveler’s bucket list.
 Yes, one day in Oslo can be a real treat, so here’s how to make the most of the time you have here.
 Prepare for a beautiful day of sightseeing!